ian-a-frankel/animal-cards/README.md

 ### Gameplay

 You will see four cards and an instruction to click the right one based on the images or the words on the cards.
+If you click on the wrong one or you take more than 3 seconds the game is over!

 ### High Scores

 When the game is over, accept defeat and your score will be saved.
+You can click to view the high scores.

 ###